vulkano-rs/vulkano/DESIGN.md

 The `FenceGuard` ensures that the command buffer is alive.
 Destroying a `FenceGuard` blocks until the vulkan fence is fulfilled.

+*Leak-safety: `CommandsBuffer` should contain a flag indicating whether or not it is currently locked.
+Destroying the `FenceGuard` clears the flag.
+Destroying a locked command buffer panicks.
+This avoids problems if the user `mem::forget`s the guard.*.

 ### Mutability

 *Only relevant for buffers and images.*